kineticdata/request-ce-bundle-training/README.md

 **Load a form translation context.** Each form has its own translation context where we can define translation entries.
 These contexts are used to group like translations together and to prevent the need to load all translations at once.
 In order to switch contexts, we can wrap a component or group of code in the `I18n` tag and pass it a `context` prop.
 This will load the translations for the given context and use them within the wrapped code.

-We did not define any translation entries for form contexts, so we will not see any form specific translations.
-However, all form and custom contexts default to the shared context.

 1. In `src/components/Form.js`, wrap the code that loads the `CoreForm` component with the `I18n` component and pass it the context for the currently loaded form.

 ```javascript